lnurl/luds/spec.md

 A special `linkingKey` can be used to login user to a service or authorise sensitive actions.
 This preferrably should be done without compromising user identity so plain LN node key can not be used here.
 Instead of asking for user credentials a service could display a "login" QR code which contains a specialized `lnurl`.

+**Server-side signature verification:**
+Once service receives a call at the specified `lnurl-auth` handler, it should take `k1`, `key` and a DER-encoded `sig` and verify the signature using `secp256k1`, storing somehow `key` as the user identifier, either in a session, database or however it sees fit.

+**Key derivation for Bitcoin wallets:**
 Once "login" QR code is scanned `linkingKey` derivation in user's wallet happens as follows:
 1. There exists a private `hashingKey` which is derived by user wallet using `m/138'/0` path.
 2. Service domain name is extracted from login `lnurl` and then hashed using `hmacSha256(hashingKey, service domain name)`.